qahaidari/Embedded-Radar/README.md

 ```c
 int sample = 0, prevsample = 0;
 ```
 ```c
 sample_count = 0;
 ```
-it is incremented each time a new sample is taken
+`sample_count` is incremented each time a new sample is taken.

 ```c
 freeze = 1;